-A force is a vector quantity - that is to say, it has magnitude and direction, and can be represented by a straight line, passing through the point at which the force is applied, its length representing the magnitude of the force, and its direction corresponding to that in which the force is acting.

-As vector quantities, forces can be added, or subtracted, to form a resultant force, or they can be resolved, that is to say, split up into two or more component parts, by the simple process of drawing the vectors to represent them (Fig. 1.13).
+A force is a vector quantity - it has magnitude and direction, and can be represented by a straight line, passing through the point at which the force is applied, its length representing the magnitude of the force, and its direction corresponding to that in which the force is acting.
+Forces can be added, or subtracted, to form a resultant force, or they can be resolved, that is to say, split into component parts, by drawing the vectors to represent them (Fig. 1.9).